 SWKS COVID-19 UPDATE Area sees few new cases

-Finney County added four new positive confirmed COVID-19 cases with an overall total of 6,092 as of Wednesday, with a decrease to 34 active positive cases being monitored.
+Finney County added zero new positive confirmed COVID-19 cases with an overall total of 6,110 as of Tuesday, with 11 active positive cases being monitored.

-Of the Finney County cases, there are two individuals currently hospitalized as of Wednesday, and there has been a total to 49 deaths.
-A total of 11,795 cases have tested negative for COVID-19.
-There are 14 cases pending as of Wednesday.
-The positivity rate for this week has decreased to seven percent.
+Of the Finney County cases, there are no individuals currently hospitalized as of Tuesday, and there has been a total to 50 deaths.
+A total of 12,011 cases have tested negative for COVID-19.
+There are four cases pending as of Tuesday.
+The positivity rate for this week has decreased to two percent.

 The Finney County Health Department has announced that COVID-19 vaccines are now available to any person who lives or works in Kansas, 12 years of age and older.
 Those under 18 must have parental consent.
-As of Wednesday, 16,933 vaccines have been given.
+As of Monday, 17,797 vaccines have been given in Finney County.
 This number includes second-dose vaccines.

 At this time, vaccinations at the Finney County site are only for those who live or work in Finney County, according to the Finney County Health Department.
 The FCHD has set up an online COVID-19 Resource Hub for Finney County at: